enkidevs/curriculum/linux/user-and-file-management/file-management/using-find-to-search-by-file-size.md

 You could also use `\+`, which appends all the found file names inside `{}`.
 Then, it calls `ls -lh` **for all the files** inside `{}`.

 In this case, the command (`ls -lh`) will have a total number of invocations less than the number of found files.

+You can read more about this in the [`find`'s manual page](https://man7.org/linux/man-pages/man1/find.1.html#EXPRESSION).
+You'll find the information regarding `exec` under the `ACTIONS` headline.